Consumer Medicine Information

 common side effects are nausea, headache, diarrhoea, tiredness inflammation of the nasal passages and throat, trouble sleeping

-and upper respiratory tract infection, cough, fever and bronchitis.
+and upper respiratory tract infection, cough, fever, bronchitis, back pain and depression.

 Additionally, since the medicine has been on the market, the following side effects have been reported: depression, suicidal